Talalkerbag/go-movies-crud/README.md

   Through an IDE or a terminal

-Navigate to postman and try out the following to GET, POST, DELETE or UPDATE a movie from the movie struct that is in memory (no database)
+Navigate to postman and try out the following:

+GET, POST, DELETE or UPDATE a movie from the movie struct that is in memory (no database)

 (GET) http://localhost:8000/movies -> to get all movies in the hard coded movie struct object
 _______________________________________